malvads/sqlmc/README.md

 SQLMC (SQL Injection Massive Checker) is a tool designed to scan a domain for SQL injection vulnerabilities.
 It crawls the given URL up to a specified depth, checks each link for SQL injection vulnerabilities, and reports its findings.

 ## Features
-- Scans a domain for SQL injection vulnerabilities
+- Scans a domain for GET SQL injection vulnerabilities on multiple GET params
+- Scana a domain for POST SQL Injections vulnerabilities on multiple POST params
 - Crawls the given URL up to a specified depth
-- Checks each link for SQL injection vulnerabilities
 - Reports vulnerabilities along with server information and depth

 ## Installation